Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Radeon RX 5700 XT will be 75% quicker than the GeForce GTX 1070 Ti in general, because of its higher data rate. (explain)
+Memory BandwidthThe Radeon RX 5700 XT should theoretically be a lot faster than the GeForce GTX 1070 Ti in general. (explain)

-Texel RateThe Radeon RX 5700 XT is a bit (more or less 5%) faster with regards to texture filtering than the GeForce GTX 1070 Ti. (explain)
+Texel RateThe Radeon RX 5700 XT will be a bit (more or less 5%) faster with regards to anisotropic filtering than the GeForce GTX 1070 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison